HARSHIL-SUTARIYA09/predictive_maintenance/README.md

-Predictive Maintenance using Machine Learning
+# Predictive Maintenance using Machine Learning
-Project Overview
+## Project Overview

-This project focuses on Predictive Maintenance, where the goal is to predict equipment failure before it actually happens.
+This project focuses on **Predictive Maintenance**, where the goal is to predict equipment failure before it actually happens.
 By analyzing historical data with machine learning models, we can identify patterns and anticipate failures, reducing downtime and maintenance costs.

-Key Objectives
+## Key Objectives

 Understand machine failure data.